-The short list was developed using ICD-10-AM Ninth Edition and has now been updated for compatibility with ICD-10-AM Tenth Edition.
+The short list was developed using ICD-10-AM Ninth Edition, however, will be updated for compatibility with ICD-10-AM Tenth Edition.

 Further updates to the short list will be made in conjunction with new editions of ICD-10-AM where there will also be an opportunity for jurisdictions and other stakeholders to provide feedback and input into subsequent versions.